Todd Family Final DNA Report

 Comments on the Groups:

-1. Mary Todd Lincoln Group of Todd (Group 1)
+1. Mary Todd Lincoln Group of Todds (Group 1)

 This group is named due to Mary Todd being the famous wife of US President Abraham Lincoln.
-Much of the initial research in the DNA project went into the kin of Mary Todd which resulted in the discovery that William Todd 1700-1760/70 who baptized his son Low Todd in Philadelphia Co in 1723 and went to Augusta Co VA by 1750 was close kin. some of the family had come to Pennsylvania by 1723.
-The other 3 included William Todd who went to Augusta Co VA by 1750, John Todd who went to Mecklenburg Co NC by 1767 and possibly James Todd who remained in Hunterdon Co NJ.
-Descendants of Robert Todd were pioneers and land speculators in early Kentucky, including the ancestor of Mary Todd Lincoln.
+Much of the initial research in the DNA project went into the kin of Mary Todd which resulted in the discovery that William Todd 1700-1760/70 who baptized his son Low Todd in Philadelphia Co in 1723 and went to Augusta Co VA by 1750 was close kin.
+Family lore of the family of Robert Todd 1697-1775 remembered Andrew Todd, Robert’s half brother but had forgotten their kinsman William Todd.

 There were also a couple of families with this DNA pattern that were in colonial PA and Virginia who may have migrated independently of the Mary Todd Lincoln family, namely Andrew Todd b about 1760 who lived in York Co PA by 1779 d 1801 Tazewell Co VA and Patrick Todd who also lived in York Co PA and migrated to Maryland; and the James Todd d 1799 Augusta Co VA.